 At home, follow the health care provider's instructions on self-care and how to treat the infection.
 Use the information below as a reminder.

 If you or your child was in the hospital, the surgeon may have removed some infection from your bones or drained an abscess.

-The doctor will prescribe medicines (antibiotics) for you or your child to take at home to kill the infection in the bone.
+The provider will prescribe medicines (antibiotics) for you or your child to take at home to kill the infection in the bone.
 At first, the antibiotics will likely be given into a vein in the arm, chest, or neck (IV).
 At some point, the doctor may switch the medicine to antibiotic pills.

 The medicine will need to be taken for at least 3 to 6 weeks.
 Sometimes, it may need to be taken for several more months.